sohyla-said/Material-Stream-Identification-System/Readme.md

 These general features transfer extremely well to the **MSI waste classification** problem, even with a relatively small dataset.

-It provides fixed-length, compact, **512-dimensional** feature vectors, which is a requirement
+It provides fixed-length, compact, **2048-dimensional** feature vectors, which is a requirement, more discriminative and better for SVM/KNN seperation.

 ---